-The COPS Office verified the data that was submitted
+The COPS Office verified the data submitted

 The application system contains numerous built-in logic checks to help prevent the submission of erroneous data.
 In addition, once the applications were submitted, specialists in the COPS Office immediately reviewed the data contained therein.
-The COPS Office verified information provided in applications using data from the Office of National Drug Control Policy (ONDCP).
+The COPS Office verified information provided in applications using data from the Drug Enforcement Agency (DEA).
 This data verification process was crucial to ensuring that all applicants were properly evaluated based on accurately and consistently reported seizure data.